Venice is an excellent destination for a layover.

 I stayed on the water bus until Sant’Elena, then dawdled my way back towards Piazza San Marco (St Mark’s Square), wandering down narrow alleyways and gazing up at the colourful buildings.
 I was falling more and more in love with Venice with every step.

-And then, when I finally reached Piazza San Marco, I was greeted with scenes like these.
+And then, when I finally reached Piazza San Marco, I was greeted with the following scene.

-And suddenly Venice wasn’t quite so wonderful anymore.
+And suddenly Venice wasn’t quite as wonderful anymore.

-So here’s the thing: I’d heard that Venice was crazy-chaotic in the summer months — we all know about its troubles with overtourism — but I was still surprised by the crowds.
+I’d heard that Venice was crazy-chaotic in the summer months — we all know about its troubles with overtourism — but I was still surprised by the crowds.
 This was a random Tuesday in September, when all the kids were back in school.
 I really hadn’t expected it to be quite so busy.

-But, of course, I can’t complain about there being tourists in Venice when I was also a tourist, so I pretended the crowds weren’t there and set about seeing as much as possible.
+I couldn’t complain about there being tourists in Venice when I was also a tourist, so I pretended the crowds weren’t there and set about seeing as much as possible.
 After all, Venice is popular for a reason: because it’s amazing.

 I fought my way through St Mark’s Square, checking out Doge’s Palace, the opulent St. Mark’s Basilica, and the campanile.
-If you’re on a tight timeline on your layover, you may have to admire these iconic structures from the outside, because the queues were stretching back a hundred metres and I wanted to make sure I had time to see everything else.
+If you’re on a tight timeline on your layover, you may have to admire these iconic structures from the outside; the queues to enter often stretch back a hundred metres and you’ll want to make sure you have time to see everything else.

 I wandered across to the Bridge of Sighs, which was beautiful.
 The bridge connects Doge’s Palace with its prison, and on that bridge was where many criminals took their last glimpse of Venice before being locked up.